ST99999990/Maunga-Club-assement/README.md

-commit #5 - found an error where the button's dont work commit #6 - solved button problem commit - #7 - added more text to the main page (index) coomit - #8 - added footer
+commit #5 - found an error where the button's dont work commit #6 - solved button problem commit - #7 - added more text to the main page (index) commit - #8 - added footer commit - #9 - tested to see if all buttons and images appeared and worked on index page